Queen Street, Auckland

-Queen Street is the major commercial thoroughfare in the Auckland CBD, Auckland, New Zealand's main population centre.
+Queen Street is the major commercial thoroughfare in the Auckland CBD, Auckland, New Zealand's largest city.
 The northern end is at Queens Wharf on the Auckland waterfront, adjacent to the Britomart Transport Centre and the Downtown Ferry Terminal.
 The road is close to straight, the southern end being almost three kilometres away in a south-southwesterly direction on the Karangahape Road ridge, close to the residential suburbs in the interior of the Auckland isthmus.

 Geography

 Named after Queen Victoria, Queen Street was an early development of the new town of Auckland (founded in 1840), although initially the main street was intended to be Shortland Street, running parallel to the shore of Commercial Bay.
 The early route of Queen Street led up the middle of a gully following the bank of the Waihorotiu Stream (later bounded in as the 'Ligar Canal').
 This canal was culverted beneath the street from the 1870s onward, allowing for further development of the street to be undertaken.
 The course of the stream is still reflected today in the slight bend of lower Queen Street.
 From north of Shortland Street, Queen Street is built on land reclaimed from the sea in the late 19th century (see Auckland waterfront article).

 There are several other 'Queen Streets' in the greater Auckland area, mostly in suburbs that were separate towns before being absorbed by a growing central city.
 Auckland was also called the "Queen City" since before the turn of the 20th century, though that term is now overshadowed by the nickname "City of Sails".